michael2012z/BitBible/markdown/KJV/files/Gen.md

 6. And Abraham took the wood of the burnt offering, and laid it upon Isaac his son; and he took the fire in his hand, and a knife; and they went both of them together.

 7. And Isaac spake unto Abraham his father, and said, My father: and he said, Here am I, my son.
-And he said, Behold the fire and the wood: but where is the lamb for a burnt offering?lamb: or, kid
+And he said, Behold the fire and the wood: but where is the lamb for a burnt offering?

 8. And Abraham said, My son, God will provide himself a lamb for a burnt offering: so they went both of them together.